Jezen5Volk/Zotefoam-Analysis/README.md

 By sliding pairs of images past each other a pixel at a time (ie: origin + right_shift), a set of residuals can be generated and minimized to obtain the number of pixels corresponding to the size of the scalebar.

-The rest of the code focuses on edge detection to extract cell boundaries and cell area in order to estimate the size of the average cell.
+The rest of the code focuses on applying (unsuccessfully) a grab bag of techniques to attempt to detect edge pixels and interior pixels and use this to binarize the image.